 Unusual Options Activity Insight: Visa

-On Friday, shares of Visa (NYSE:V) saw unusual options activity.
-After the option alert, the stock price moved up to $248.82.
+Visa (NYSE:V) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $244.07 following the option alert.

 Contracts that are "out of the money" are also indicative of unusual options activity.
 "Out of the money" contracts occur when the underlying price is under the strike price on a call option, or above the strike price on a put option.
 These trades are made with the expectation that the value of the underlying asset is going to change dramatically in the future, and buyers and sellers will benefit from a greater profit margin.